voguh/pz-damnlib-vanilla-crafts-addon/README.md

 ## License

-This project is under [GNU LESSER GENERAL PUBLIC LICENSE, Version 3](./LICENSE).
+This project is under [Mozilla Public License, Version 2.0](./LICENSE).